Approach

 Five questions, answered in order

 You will never receive a proposal from us that hides the ball.
-Each one opens the same way, because trade-offs articulated are trade-offs you can plan around.
+Each one opens the same way, because trade-offs named early are trade-offs you can plan around.

 What you told us